giginet/Scipio/Sources/scipio/scipio.docc/installation.md

 $ cd Scipio
 $ swift run -c release scipio --help
 ```

-Using with CLI, it's convenient to prepare your project dependencies or generate a single XCFramework from a Swift Package.

 To use CLI version of Scipio, first, see details in <doc:prepare-cache-for-applications>.